aftus/telegram-bot-with-php/README.md

 # Telegram bot with php
 ## Getting Started

-token from @botfather in telegram
+## create a simple telegram bot with php by AFTUS from atarud.ir

-create a simple telegram bot with php by AFTUS from atarud.ir
+Get the token from @botfather in telegram

 In the first step, you need a token that you can get by @BotFather telegram robot.